The Paleface (1948 film): Production

 The Paleface was filmed at the now defunct Conejo Valley Airport and also at Deerwood Stock Farm, both in Thousand Oaks, California.

 The Painless Peter Potter character was to some extent inspired by a real dentist named Painless Parker.

 Reception

 The Paleface was a critical and commercial success, earning $4.5 million in domestic rentals, which made it Paramount's most successful film of 1948.

+On review aggregator Rotten Tomatoes, the film holds a score of 100% based on 10 reviews, with an average rating of 6.8/10.
+Variety wrote that the film is "a smart-aleck travesty on the west, told with considerable humor and bright gags" and that "Bob Hope has been turned loose on a good script."

 The film is recognized by American Film Institute in these lists: